 Although they’re often used interchangeably, self-confidence and self-esteem are actually quite different.
 Think of them like cats and dogs.
 Both in the realm of friendly, adorable household animals but very different.
-Did we just compare self-confidence and self-esteem to cats and dogs?
-Apparently yes..
+Did we just compare self-confidence and self-esteem to our pets?
+Apparently yes…

 Here’s the deal on the difference between self-confidence and self-esteem: